painfulexistence/cpp-wasm/README.md

 ```

 ### Notes
-- I didn't use GLEW because the vcpkg wasm32 port is currently borken
+- I didn't use GLEW because the vcpkg wasm32 port is currently broken